 My Solar Potential

-How much energy your system can generate depends on a number of factors.
+The amount of energy your system can generate depends on several factors.

 Configuration